nand0p/nomadic/README.md

 2. ELB frontend created and configured, including Route53 DNS entry.

-3. Codepipeline Pipeline creation and/or execution.
+3. CodePipeline pipeline.
+  - Unit and Integration pre-deployment test stages
-  - Deploy / Update Nomad task job
+  - Deploy / Update Nomad task job via Nomad API
   - Security and Acceptance post-deployment test stages

 ### Pilgrim Deployment

-To deploy Nomadic Pilgrim pipelines, use the `pilgrims` directory as a template for your pilgrim application.
+To deploy Nomadic Pilgrim pipelines, use the `pilgrims` directory as a template for your pilgrim application directory.
 There should be a unique directory per application.
 You will need to configure this template for your specific application.
-Once configured, `terraform apply` in this directory.
+Once configured, execute `terraform apply` in this directory.
 This will create the CodePipeline pipeline, and the EFS and ELB resources required for your application.
 The pipeline will deploy and/or update the pilgrim application by updating the Nomad job.

 As each pilgrim is just a collection of Terraform resources, advanced users can use Terraform Remote State to manage Nomadic Pilgrims, as opposed to maintaining an application deployment directory.